 Subscribe to our blog to get articles delivered directly to your inbox

-What is the life cycle of growing orchids?
-What are some orchid growth habits?
-It's more complicated than you might think.
-Did you know that when you pick up a Just Add Ice® orchid at your favorite retail store, it took about two years to grow into the beauty it is now?
+Did you know that when you buy a Just Add Ice® orchid at your favorite retail store, it took about two years to grow into the beauty it is now?

 If you’ve always wondered where your orchids come from and how they grow, here’s a glimpse into the secret lives of orchids in our greenhouse.